milan5000/on-time-flights-analysis/backend/README.md

 ## Integration Test For Functions That Are API Routes

-To test our code, while the container is still running, type in:
+To test our code on a locally run container, while the container is still running, type in:

 ```bash
 REDIS_HOST=localhost PYTHONPATH=. uv run pytest